AdesisNetlife/coder-bible/README.md

     - Frameworks
       - Backbone
       - AngularJS
+-->

 ## Contributing

-Any contribution will be really appreciated.
+Contributions would be really appreciated!

-Please, feel free to fork this repository and make PR with your proposals or improvements
+Please, feel free to fork this repository and make a PR with your proposals or improvements

 ## License